Consultation has concluded

 Over the coming 20 years, the number of jobs, students and residents in Bankstown CBD is expected to double, putting more demand on our parks, streets and cultural facilities – including Paul Keating Park.

-Council is preparing a master plan to create a vision for Paul Keating Park and guide its development as Bankstown’s premier shared public space over the next 20 years.
+Council has prepared a master plan to create a vision for Paul Keating Park and guide its development as Bankstown’s premier shared public space over the next 20 years.

-The master plan is a high level document that will inform future public domain capital works.
-It will aim to improve on what’s currently working and incorporate community insights to create a welcoming, diverse and inclusive space for all.
+The master plan is a high-level document that will inform future public domain capital works.
+It aims to improve on what’s currently working, and incorporates community insights to create a welcoming, diverse and inclusive space for all.

 Have your say